Skip to main content

 Close

-Zoom · Event date: April 2, 2024 · Event time:4:30–6:00 PM ET
+Zoom · Event date: March 4, 2025 · Event time:4:30–6:00 PM ET

 Overview

-Please come prepared to discuss your current research and share ideas for future academic research or public-facing work, such as op-eds, on partisan divisions and geographic sorting.
-If you have research interests in this area, we encourage you to apply for this opportunity.
+Please come prepared to discuss your current research and share ideas for future academic research, public-facing work, or applied contributions.

 Close